haruhisa-enomoto/kana2p/README.md

 ## Note

+### General Notes
+- Only full-width Katakana are processed.
+- If a character is not found in the mapping and normalize is False, the character is passed through unchanged.
+- If normalize is True, characters not present in the mapping (e.g., non-Katakana characters) are excluded.

 ### Special Characters
 - The sokuon `ッ` is converted to the phoneme `q`.
 - The prolonged sound mark `ー` is converted to the phoneme `:`.